ltrgoddard/thesis/temp.markdown

 run very deep in British literary culture and have only recently begun to seem archaic’:

-> While in the final analysis the distinction between ‘mainstream’ and
+> \singlespacing While in the final analysis the distinction between
-> ‘alternative’ poetry is bogus, the view taken by the institutions and
+> ‘mainstream’ and ‘alternative’ poetry is bogus, the view taken by the
-> prize-giving bodies that have evolved since the 1950s has been one of
+> institutions and prize-giving bodies that have evolved since the 1950s
-> pull-quote respect for the great modernists accompanied by unwavering
+> has been one of pull-quote respect for the great modernists
-> contempt for ‘foreign’ experiments carried out by British poets.[^199]
+> accompanied by unwavering contempt for ‘foreign’ experiments carried
+> out by British poets.[^199]

 \noindent It is this separation—an intellectually ‘bogus’ distinction which has taken on the character of reality through the sheer fact of